 A form of proxy for use at the Annual Meeting of Stockholders and a return envelope for the proxy are enclosed.
-Stockholders may revoke the authority granted by their execution of proxies at any time before such proxies are voted at the Annual Meeting by filing with the Secretary of the Company a written notice of revocation, or by mailing a duly executed proxy bearing a later date, or by voting in person at the Annual Meeting.
-Shares of the Company's Common Stock represented by executed and unrevoked proxies will be voted in accordance with the choice or instructions specified thereon.
-If a proxy card is signed and returned without any specifications, your shares will be voted in a manner recommended by the Board of Directors.
+Stockholders may revoke the authority granted by their execution of proxies at any time before such proxies are voted at the Annual Meeting by filing with the Secretary of Alexion a written notice of revocation, or by mailing a duly executed proxy bearing a later date, or by voting in person at the Annual Meeting.
+Shares of our common stock represented by executed and unrevoked proxies will be voted in accordance with the choice or instructions specified thereon.
+If a proxy card is signed and returned without any specifications, your shares will be voted in the manner recommended by our Board of Directors.